supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Propagational Delay and Timing Diagrams.md

 > ![[Propagation Delay and Timing Diagrams-20240608143737916.webp]]
 > The input may change suddenly, but output will take some time to react to the input.
 ﻿
 If the change in output is delayed by time ɛ, with respect to the input, we say that this gate has a propagation delay of ɛ.
-The propgational delay is also denoted by $\delta$ or $\Delta$.
+The propagational delay is also denoted by $\delta$ or $\Delta$.

 Consider a NOT gate (which is a digital circuit) which has a propagational delay of $2 \mathrm{ns}$.